All Episodes

 We're in trouble because we've ignored the Constitution.

-Exactly it's not just a Republican uh just a Democrat issue which I don't like it's also the Republicans that have uh really undermined uh our currency and the Treasury department what they're doing.
+It's also the Republicans that have really undermined our currency and the Treasury Department, what they're doing.

-You're absolutely right and I frequently said that that if you look at the Democrats and liberals if they want to take your money and my money and give it to poor people in cities.
+And I've frequently said that if you look at the Democrats and liberals, they want to take your money and my money and give it to poor people in cities.

-Conservatives and often re and Republicans they want to take your money and my money and give it to banks and farmers.
+Conservatives and Republicans, they want to take your money and my money and give it to banks and farmers.

-Yes you have and and matter of fact a person can only become Secretary of Treasury if he pleases the pe the investment community.
+And matter of fact, a person can only become Secretary of Treasury if he pleases the investment community.

-So we have to get out of the business of government being able to do what it wants and what it wants what what uh do two and four people we'll be back with your calls after this we're back and it's the last segment of the year but but uh before we close up shop let's go to Tim and Raleigh North Carolina.
+So we have to get out of the business of government being able to do what it wants and what it wants, do to and for people.

 Okay.

-Uh I think you let one slide by a little earlier when there was a comparison made between the retire retirement benefits uh UAW workers and soldiers Oh well they uh are you talking about the magnitude they differ.
+I think you let one slide by a little earlier when there was a comparison made between the retirement benefits, UAW workers and soldiers.

-Uh yeah they differ but it's not just the retirement benefits.
+Yeah, they differ, but it's not just the retirement benefits.

-I mean this guy was comparing he kept talking about the soldiers and how the soldiers should realize you know the commitment was there.
+I mean, this guy was comparing, he kept talking about the soldiers and how the soldiers should realize that the commitment was there.

 You didn't talk about Mrs. Williams this year to make me laugh.